 BORON – TIME TO INVEST

 The market for Boron is global and expansive.
-The chemical industry, nuclear power plants, steel manufacturing, oil refineries, and aerospace industries are the major end-users of boron in the world.
-In recent years, the demand for it has grown by more than 6% due to several factors including population growth and increased industrialization in developing countries such as China.
+The world’s major end-users of boron are the chemical industry, nuclear power plants, steel manufacturing, oil refineries, and aerospace industries.
+In recent years, the demand for it has grown by more than 6% due to several factors, including population growth and increased industrialization in developing countries such as China.

-There are not many substitutes available for boron so it is difficult to find alternatives if supplies were interrupted or prices soared.
+Few substitutes are available for boron, so it is difficult to find alternatives if supplies are interrupted or prices soar.

 So What is Boron

-It is a low-abundance, semi-metallic element used in a variety of industries including glass and agriculture.
+It is a low-abundance, semi-metallic element used in various industries, including glass and agriculture.

 The Global Market for Boron